LibraryBook2020/Goodreads/README.md

 ## [15].
 War and Peace
 **Author: Leo Tolstoy**
 The 10 things you need to know: Who is the hero?
 Can you skip the boring bits?
 How long will it take to read?
-A guide to a book that is not just great, it is the best novel ever written
+A guide to a book that is not just great, it is the best novel ever written.

 ![Image](https://raw.githubusercontent.com/LibraryBook2020/Goodreads/master/ic_launcher/ic_launcher_38.png)  [**APK** Download link ](https://drive.google.com/file/d/1ieG5zHunWM_pp2d1amqNRhnAYT_PHnQY/view?usp=sharing)